ernest-bruce/human-internet/humanity/humanity.md

 it has become fashionable for companies like Facebook to [call for regulation][Facebook_calls_for_regulation]
 · that is because, thru lobbying and other practices, they aim to get *friendly* regulation, like the [California Consumer Privacy Act,][California_Consumer_Privacy_Act] which was made substantially weaker from its original vision by companies like Facebook, Microsoft, and Google
-· while regulation and even breaking up big corporations like Facebook and Amazon may be beneficial to humanity, a better approach is to fundamentally change the relationship between companies and their customers’ data (both personal·data and business·data) into one in which they are *agents* who are given access to data by the **data·owner**
+· while regulation, and even breaking up big corporations like Facebook and Amazon, may be beneficial to humanity, a better approach is to fundamentally change the relationship between companies and their customers’ data (both personal·data and business·data) into one in which they are *agents* who are given access to data by the *data·owner*
-· the owner can revoke such access at any time, with the same ease with which a person can change the visibility of a Facebook post, or block a particular users
+· the owner can revoke such access at any time, with the same ease with which a person can change the visibility of a Facebook post, or block a specific user

 the **People Own Data** (POD) approach to managing personal·data represents the rights of individuals and business·entities to control and manage data about themselves and any data that can be used to identify them
 · legally, individuals *own* such data (regardless of how it was captured or produced) and are free to allow access to their data to other entities and to dictate to those entities how that data is to be used and disposed of
-· these entities are *not* allowed to share **owned·data** with other entities, including parent companies, sibling entities, and business partners
+· these entities are *not* allowed to share *owned·data* with other entities, including parent companies, sibling entities, and business partners
 · entities who want or need to use any owned·data, must obtain authorization from the data·owner

 ---